 - First, remove the membrane from the chorizo.
 Discard the membrane.

-- Saute whatever vegetables you might be using with the chorizo (typically it might include onions, garlic and tomatoes)
+- Sauté whatever vegetables you might be using with the chorizo (typically it might include onions, garlic, and tomatoes).

 - Crumble the chorizo into the frying pan with the vegetables.
 Cook for about 5 minutes until most of the fat from the chorizo has cooked off.

-Accompaniments to Serve with Chorizo and Eggs
+What to Serve with Chorizo and Eggs

 Eggs are typically a breakfast item.
-However, this hearty protein packed dish can be served any time of day- here are a few serving suggestions:
+However, this hearty protein-packed dish can be served any time of day.
+Here are a few serving suggestions:

 - If you are not on a low carb diet, mix in some diced potatoes for a chorizo hash

-- Serve with low carb tortillas (or regular if not low carb)
+- Serve with low-carb tortillas (or regular if not low-carb)

 - Top with some fresh pickled onions and feta cheese

-Make it in Muffin Tins!
+Recipe Option: Make Chorizo & Eggs in Muffin Tins!

 Other Great Recipes Using Chorizo

-The chorizo and egg recipe below is typically considered a breakfast dish.
-There is absolutely no reason it can’t stand in for a low carb dinner however.
+There is no reason it can’t stand in for a low-carb dinner, however.
 It is certainly filling with plenty of protein!
 Chorizo is very versatile, and the dish you use it in can vary dramatically.

 Here are a few of my favorite recipes using chorizo:

 - Spanish chickpea and spinach soup with chorizo